Alberto Sadde

 If you're curious to give it a spin, check it out and download it right away!

-I find Raycast to have a much better UX, and it also feels faster although this is a controversial point as some users find Alfred much faster for them.
+I find Raycast to have a much better UX, and it also feels faster—although this is a controversial point as some users find Alfred faster for basic searches.

 Raycast vs Spotlight